 If your memory needs a refresher, or if you’ve just taken on the responsibility of preparing them, a Court Book is defined by the Federal Court of Australia as “an indexed collection of Documents to be relied upon at the hearing of a matter.”

 An electronic Court Book is one in which “the Documents are stored and managed electronically.”
 There are specific requirements for how an electronic Court Book is indexed, searched, referenced, and displayed throughout the hearing.
 For example, Court Books usually require Optical Character Recognition (OCR) processing to be fully text searchable.

 What’s involved in creating a Court Book?

 The documents that need to be included in a Court Book can number in the hundreds or even the thousands by the time of the hearing.
 Even after the job of combining them is done, these documents needed to be placed in chronological order and correctly indexed.

-At one Australian regulatory body in the legal services industry, the creation of a single Court Book was taking up to 12 hours.
-Hundreds of documents, including affidavits, evidence, and pleadings needed to be combined into one PDF.
+At one Australian regulatory body in the legal services industry, creating a single Court Book was taking up to 12 hours.
+Hundreds of documents, including affidavits, evidence, and pleadings, needed to be combined into one PDF.

-As an example of the scale of work involved, 1,489 Compliant Files were opened over the period between 1 July 2016 and 30 June 2017.
+As an example of the scale of work involved, 1,489 Compliant Files were opened over a 12-month period.

 The parts of Court Book creation that can be automated

 A PDF binder application can automate the job of assembling and converting many documents into one.
-It can quickly generate and add a Table of Contents or apply corporate stationery to the entire document, so formatting is always consistent.
+It can quickly generate and add a Table of Contents or apply corporate stationery to the entire document.

 Small but important tasks like generating hyperlinks and bookmarks can also be automated with an electronic binder application.
 Users can apply page numbering, date and time stamps, or add document metadata like the author or Doc ID into the headers or footers.